 Odin is mostly used by users to flash firmware binaries and custom recovery.
 However, Odin can also be used to re-partition, flash lock, decompress data, flash user data, and erase all data on Samsung Galaxy devices.
 You can even remove FRP (Factory Reset Protection) on Samsung and perform some very complicated tasks.
 In this tutorial, explain what Odin NAND Erase or NAND Erase All is, and how you can use it to erase all data and re-partition a Samsung phone or Galaxy Tab.

 Actually, Odin is not just a simple flash tool for flashing the stock firmware.
 It is meant to be used only in the Samsung service centers by Samsung engineers to fix non-functional Galaxy devices.
-Do you know that Odin can flash or install the firmware on more than 60 Galaxy devices at the same time?
+Do you know that Odin can flash or install firmware on more than 60 Galaxy devices at the same time?

 Anyway, let’s keep our focus on Odin’s ‘Nand Erase’ option.
 I know a lad who enabled Nand Erase in Odin while installing the firmware on his Galaxy S9 just out of curiosity.
 You know what, he ended up with a bricked phone.
 Nand Erase had wiped all partitions on his S9 including EFS, boot, recovery, kernel & system partitions.
 Fortunately, he was able to fix his phone by following one of my tutorials published on another website.

 NAND Erase Meaning in Odin

-NAND and NOR are actually 2 main types of flash memory, that is related to computers and it stores the BIOS settings to the ROM of a computer.
-Since Android devices don’t have a BIOS, flash memory or NAND relates to the bootloader and OS kernel that work together to boot Android devices into the system.
+NAND and NOR are actually 2 main types of flash memory, that are related to computers and it stores the BIOS settings to the ROM of a computer.
+Since Android devices don’t have a BIOS, flash memory, or NAND relates to the bootloader and OS kernel that work together to boot Android devices into the system.

-NAND is neither an acronym of a term used to express a boolean or logic gate “NOT AND“.
+NAND is neither an acronym of a term used to express a boolean nor a logic gate “NOT AND“.
 Being a non-volatile memory, it keeps the essential OS data even when your Android smartphone is turned off.